Salicylate sensitivity

 Salicylate sensitivity is any adverse effect that occurs when a usual amount of salicylate is ingested.
 People with salicylate intolerance are unable to consume a normal amount of salicylate without adverse effects.

 Salicylate sensitivity differs from salicylism, which occurs when an individual takes an overdose of salicylates.
 Salicylate overdose can occur in people without salicylate sensitivity, and can be deadly if untreated.
 For more information, see aspirin poisoning.

 Salicylates are derivatives of salicylic acid that occur naturally in plants and serve as a natural immune hormone and preservative, protecting the plants against diseases, insects, fungi, and harmful bacteria.
 Salicylates can also be found in many medications, perfumes and preservatives.
 Both natural and synthetic salicylates can cause health problems in anyone when consumed in large doses.
 But for those who are salicylate intolerant, even small doses of salicylate can cause adverse reactions.

-Symptoms
+Symptoms and signs

 The most common symptoms of salicylate sensitivity are: